hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 This proposal introduces four types of `Roster`s - candidate `Roster`, active `Roster`, genesis `Roster`, and override `Roster`.

 1. A Candidate `Roster` is a Roster that is currently being considered for adoption to become the active `Roster`.
-2. An Active `Roster` is a Roster currently being used for signing of blocks.
+2. An Active `Roster` is the roster currently being used to determine consensus.
 3. An Override `Roster` is a special Roster used to override an existing active `Roster` during a network transplant.
 4. A Genesis `Roster` is a special roster used for bootstrapping a brand-new Genesis network.